-If any employers try to discriminate against you because of these traits take the proper action against such employers.
-As a rule of thumb, you should always seek advice before taking any step when dealing with employers because of wrongful deeds.
-If an employer provides any employment benefits because of such traits he has violated state and federal laws and an employee can take legal action against such employers.
+If any employers try to discriminate against you because of these traits, take the proper action against such employers.
+As a rule of thumb, you should always seek advice before making any step when dealing with employers because of wrongful deeds.
+If an employer provides any employment benefits because of such traits, he has violated state and federal laws, and an employee can take legal action against such employers.

-There are a lot of people that are victims of sexual harassment and they don’t know exactly what to do, they don’t even understand whether they’ve been sexually harassed or not.
-Sexual harassment is a form of sex discrimination and it involves any unwelcomed sexual behaviors such as touching or unwelcomed sexual advancement, the harasser can be of the same gender or of a different gender.
+There are a lot of people that are victims of sexual harassment, and they don’t know what to do.
+Sexual harassment is a form of sex discrimination, and it involves any unwelcomed sexual behaviors such as touching or sexual advancement, the harasser can be of the same gender or different gender.

-As a Florida resident, you’re protected from any form of sexual harassment and if you notice that you should take the necessary steps in order to prevent yourself from being a victim.
+As a Florida resident, you are protected by law from any form of sexual harassment, and if you notice that you should take the necessary steps to prevent yourself from being a victim.
 As an employee, you shouldn’t ignore sexual harassment behaviors because you believe you might lose your job or certain job benefits like promotions.
-You are protected and the employer doesn’t have the right to terminate your job because you reported his actions to the proper authority.
+You are protected, and the employer doesn’t have the right to terminate your employment because you reported his actions to the proper authority.